How to Plant, Grow, and Care for Blue Java Banana

 Propagation

-So it’s best to opt for either purchasing a plant developed from tissue culture, or to carefully divide off a pup from the corm of the blue java plant.
-It’s a bit of a tricky process, as you don’t want to damage the corm too severely, but if you’re careful you should be able to cut through the corm and transfer the pup to a new location.
+So it’s best to opt for either purchasing a tree developed from tissue culture or carefully dividing off a pup from the corm of the blue java banana.
+It’s a bit of a tricky process, as you don’t want to damage the corm too severely, but if you’re careful, you should be able to cut through the corm and transfer the pup to a new location.

 How does one harvest an ice cream banana?
 The blue java fruit requires a little bit of careful handling, but it’s going to be well worth your effort and time.